lebrice/Sequoia/examples/README.md

     from scratch that targets a Supervised CL `Setting`, as well as how to improve this simple Method using a simple regularization loss.

     - [quick_demo.py](basic/quick_demo.py): First part of the above
-    notebook: simple demo showing how to create a Method from scratch that targets a Supervised CL Setting.
+        notebook: shows how to create a Method from scratch that targets a Supervised CL Setting.
     - [quick_demo_ewc.py](basic/quick_demo_ewc.py): Second part of the
         above notebook: shows how to improve upon an existing Method by adding a CL regularization loss.

 - [baseline_demo.py](basic/baseline_demo.py): Shows how the
-    BaselineMethod can be easily applied to get results in both RL and SL Settings.
+    BaselineMethod can be applied to get results in both RL and SL Settings.

 ## Advanced examples: